• Skip to primary navigation

 I considered sending Razz to a board and train for a few weeks, but I felt that I was part of the problem and I needed to go to school just as much as she did.
 I have always valued doing the work myself.
 Teach a man to fish, or rather, teach me how to train my dog.

 So I figured out how to become a better dog owner and a better leader for my dog.
-After a LOT of hard work, we've worked through the reactivity and now she has helped me help other dogs work through their reactivity!
+After a LOT of hard work, we've worked through the reactivity.
+We've come so far and she has helps me work other dog through their reactivity!
+Now, she even helps me with foster dogs and help teach polite play to other dogs.

 I found that my pet sitting business started to morph into "while you stay with my dog, can you train my dog?"